Note: The USATF National Masters 10K Championship Registration does require a current 2019 USATF membership number.

 * If your club does not appear on the list, it may be because the club hasn't renewed for the current year.
 Please contact your local Association for more information.

-22 2017 USATF Masters 10 km Championships Prize Money Breakdown.
+22 2019 USATF Masters 10 km Championships Prize Money Breakdown.
 USATF Championship medals will be awarded to the top 3 places in each 5-year individual division for both Master Men and Women (40-44, 45-49, 50-54, 55-59, etc.), the top 3 Age Graded Master Men and Women and the top 3 Overall Master Men and Women.
 A total of up to $10,200 in prize money will be awarded to member USATF Masters runners who have appropriately entered the Championship competition.
 Prize money is available for U.S. citizens only, per USATF Championship rules.
+All prize money will be mailed to clubs or individuals following the race.

-2017 USA Track & Field Masters 10 km Championships
+2019 USA Track & Field Masters 10 km Championship

 Championship Prize Money